Steering Assist Is Reduced Drive with Care

 This can cause the steering assist is reduced signal to pop up as the steering assist is most definitely affected by this.
 [3]

-The temperature gauge is responsible for monitoring your car’s engine temperature.
+The temperature sensor is responsible for monitoring your car’s engine temperature.
 When the gauge drops, the car engine is cold.

 But if your car’s engine has been on for quite some time, and the gauge still shows the car’s engine is cold, then it is faulty and needs to be fixed.